 OSIRIS-REx launched on Sept.
 8, 2016.
 It briefly returned home in September 2017 to complete a speed-boosting flyby of Earth.
 The probe arrived at Bennu on Dec.
 3, 2018.
 In the month after its arrival, OSIRIS-REx took detailed measurements of Bennu's shape and mass before precisely slipping into orbit.

 The asteroid probe set two records: Bennu is the smallest body a spacecraft has ever orbited (the space rock has a diameter of 1,640 feet, or 500 meters), and OSIRIS-REx performed the closest orbit ever of a small body, at just 1 mile (1.6 kilometers) from the surface.

-Since its launch, the spacecraft has made two deep-space maneuvers.
+The spacecraft made two deep-space maneuvers after launch.
 The first took place on Dec.
 28, 2016, and set the spacecraft up for its gravity assist with Earth.

-Almost a year later, OSIRIS-REx made a flyby of the planet, on Sept.
-22, 2017, to pick up speed for its journey to Bennu.At its closest approach, over Antarctica, the spacecraft was roughly 10,700 miles (17,200 km) from the surface.
-The flyby increased OSIRIS-REx's speed by about 8,500 mph (13,000 km/h) and was executed flawlessly.
+Almost a year later, OSIRIS-REx made a flyby of our home planet, on Sept.
+22, 2017, to pick up speed for its journey to Bennu.At its closest approach to Earth, over Antarctica, the spacecraft was roughly 10,700 miles (17,200 km) from the surface.
+The flyby increased OSIRIS-REx's speed by about 8,500 mph (13,000 km/h) and was flawlessly executed.
 The spacecraft then continued on its journey to Bennu.

 Along the way, the OSIRIS-REx snapped some stunning images of Earth and its moon from a distance of a little more than 3 million miles (5 million km).

-Originally known as 1999 RQ36, the rock OSIRIS-Rex will visit was renamed Bennu by 9-year-old Mike Puzio in a 2013 contest.
+Originally known as 1999 RQ36, the rock OSIRIS-Rex visited was renamed Bennu by 9-year-old Mike Puzio in a 2013 contest.
 Bennu is an Egyptian god usually depicted as a gray heron.
 Puzio chose the name because he thought TAGSAM and the solar panels resembled the bird god's neck and wings.

 Bennu is one of several thousand near-Earth objects orbiting within 120 million miles (190 million km) of Earth.
 Among those, Bennu was one of less than 200 objects whose orbit was well-known and sufficiently similar to Earth's orbit.
 This asteroid orbits the sun every 436 days and comes very close to Earth every six years.